shankar4/Functional-Genomics/Tools/Documentation/readme.md

 2. Try the example here: https://stat.ethz.ch/R-manual/R-devel/library/utils/doc/Sweave.pdf\
 under the tab with the .Rnw file open, click on 'Complile PDF'.
-Results included. \
+Files included here: input(.Rnw), intermediate (.tex), and output (.pdf). \
 #copying and pasting the author's pdf formatted file causes extra spaces that lead to errors.
 Remove those spaces.
 #In the global options, the first step requires sweave2knitr.
 So, I switched to Sweave instead of knitr and R Studio viewer and validated the process quickly.